Richard Nasser | Founder Profile

 What is Claim Verifiability™?

 Claim Verifiability™ is the standard that a roof claim should be supported by evidence that can be reviewed, explained, and verified line by line.
-It is intended to reduce vague recommendations and sales-first claim language.

 What is The File Is the Product™?

-The File Is the Product™ is Richard Nasser’s concept that the roof file is the first deliverable.
-It means the inspection sequence, labeled photos, storm context, scope logic, repairability notes, and closeout documentation should be strong enough to explain the roof before the roof is argued about, approved, repaired, replaced, or built.
+The File Is the Product™ is Richard’s concept that the roof file is the first deliverable.
+It means the inspection sequence, photos, storm context, scope logic, repairability notes, and closeout documentation should be strong enough to explain the roof before anyone argues about it.

 Does Inspector Roofing guarantee insurance claim approval?